22 Must-Have Items For Your Emergency Kit

 Most flashlights in this category have at least a high beam, low beam, and strobe mode.
 Some models are rechargeable.
 However, this is only useful as long as it can also use standard alkaline disposable batteries.

-Additionally, many tactical flashlights include a striking bezel.
-This means that the front end is cut unevenly to create several points to be used as an improvised weapon.
+Additionally, many tactical flashlights include a striking bezel you can use as an improvised weapon.

 My favorite choices for flashlights are tactical ones made by Fenix and SOG, as well as MagLite’s LED line.

 A quality multi-tool is a handy tool to have in your emergency kit.
-A good multi-tool may include knives, pliers, screwdrivers, wire cutters, scissors, bottle and can openers, files, saws, and even a ruler.
+A good multi-tool may include knives, pliers, screwdrivers, wire cutters, scissors, bottle and can openers, files, saws, and rulers.

 My favorite manufacturers of multi-tools are Leatherman, Gerber, and Victorinox SwissTool.
 All three companies use high-quality stainless steel to make a quality product with a multitude of functions.